-Update: The most recent 2018 PHE research on e cigarettes clearly shows e cigarettes can help smokers quit.
+Update: The most recent 2021 NHS research on vaping clearly shows e cigarettes can help smokers quit.
 “While caution is needed with these figures, the evidence suggests that e-cigarettes have contributed tens of thousands of additional quitters in England.”

 3. Should vapers be allowed extra breaks at work?

 This question resulted in the largest difference of opinion.
 Over 1520 of the 2000 participants, 76.2% said that they should not be allowed additional vaping breaks whereas 23.7% of participants said they should.
 This is despite the PHE suggesting that vapers need more breaks than smokers.